Over the last fifteen years, I’ve enjoyed leading several Bible studies focused on how to enjoy greater intimacy with Christ.

 If you have trouble allowing yourself to enjoy His unconditional love without thinking you’ve earned it, ask Him to give you revelation about your total forgiveness.

-Remember, just because you might have heard (and believed) throughout your life that you have to continually ask God to forgive each and every sin, it doesn’t mean it’s true.
+Remember, just because you might have heard (and believed) throughout your life that you have to continually ask God to forgive each and every sin, that doesn’t mean it’s true.

 Simply put, repetitive exposure to a false concept does not make it any truer.